National Film Preservation Foundation

 The National Film Preservation Foundation (NFPF) is an independent, nonprofit organization created by the U.S. Congress to help save America's film heritage.
 Growing from a national planning effort led by the Library of Congress, the NFPF began operations in 1997.
 It supports activities nationwide that preserve American films and improve film access for study, education, and exhibition.
-The NFPF's top priority is saving orphan films, so called because are not protected by commercial interests and are unlikely to survive without public support.
+The NFPF's top priority is saving orphan films, so called because they are not protected by commercial interests and are unlikely to survive without public support.
 Through its grant programs, the NFPF has helped archives, historical societies, libraries, museums, and universities from all 50 states preserve American films and make them available to the public.

 Background

 The National Film Preservation Foundation was created by the U.S. Congress in 1996, at the recommendation of the Library of Congress, following four years of hearings and research conducted by the Library's National Film Preservation Board.
 The National Film Preservation Act of 1996 (Public Law 104-285, Title II), signed into law on October 11, 1996, charged the NFPF to "encourage, accept, and administer private gifts to promote and ensure the preservation and public accessibility of the nation's film heritage" and authorized federal funds to advance this work.
 The NFPF started operations a year later in 1997 as an independent federally chartered grant-giving public charity and the nonprofit charitable affiliate of the Library of Congress's National Film Preservation Board.
 Since 1996 Congress has increased the NFPF's authorization twice, in 2005 via the Family Entertainment and Copyright Act of 2005 (Public Law 109-9) and in 2008 via the Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2008 (Public Law 110-336).
 Funding received through the NFPF's authorization is secured through the Library of Congress and goes directly to the field for film preservation projects.